 Steve Moore, Assistant Professor of Community Scholar Program By Dorothy Cook The pre-college Community Scholar Program (CSP) at SICC has developed out of the realization that there existed a need to expand the college's commitment to the educationally and financially disadvantaged.
 By so doing, the college felt that significant inroads could be made in breaking the cycle of poverty.
 CSP's long-range objectives, therefore, are to strike at the roots of poverty by offering residents of the community the opportunity to receive an education and acquire a skill or profession, and thereby to become more productive members of society.
-The benefits to be gained in terms of increased self-pride, pride in the community and even family stability are immeasurable.
-CSP became operative in 1969 with 135 students and now has 500 students.
-The program offers 15 weeks of counseling, tutoring, and intensive instruction in remedial mathematics, biology and English.
-The students then enter SICC as full matriculants in the curriculum of their choice.
-Mr. Steve Moore, assistant director of CSP, is very concerned with the students in this program.
-He would like to see them return, after graduating from SICC, to their communities and to help their neighbors by means of their recently acquired skills or professions.
-The primary objective of CSP, Mr. Moore feels, is to make people more productive, independent, and community-conscious.
+The benefits to be gained in terms of increased self-pride, pride in the community and even family stability are immeasurable CSP became operative in 1969 with 135 students and now has 500 students.
+The program offers 15 weeks of counseling. tutoring, and intensive instruction in remedial mathematics, biology and English.
+The students then enter SICC as full matriculants in the curriculum of their Mr. Steve Moore, assistant director of CSP, is very concerned with the students in this program.
+He would like to see them return, after graduating from SICC to their communities and to help their neighbors by means of their recently acquired skills or professions The primary objective of CSP, Mr. Moore feels, is to make people more productive, independent, and community-conscious.
 Willowbrook Defended - For a Change By Juanita Mullins Employee of Willowbrook and SICC student Enough has been said against Willowbrook.
 As an employee, I must say that there are many flaws, as with any big institution, due to cuts in funding.
 The news media have been totally anti-Willowbrook and showed the public many pictures of residents wihout clothing.
-But I have yet to see a picture of Willowbrook's aides putting clothes on residents who refuse to keep them on.
+But 1 have yet to see a picture of Willowbrook's aides putting clothes on residents who refuse to keep them on.
 The pessimism and muckraking of the press, in its treatment of Willowbrook, are not justified.
 Although there is great need for changes, the good side of Willowbrook deserves applause.
-The residents who are able go to school, attend classes in occupational therapy, recreation motivation, etc. All residents of Willowbrook are competently trained to their highest potentials.
-With the help of the many dedicated therapy aides, doctors and nurses, some of the residents go out into society and perform well as citizens.
-Some residents, however, simply cannot be trained to keep on their clothes, or to feed themselves.
-Yet the institution's efforts along these lines never cease.
-The Willowbrook staff is trying to do a job that takes many years, not weeks, to accomplish.
-The media, apparently content to catch just a glimpse of the surface of Willowbrook, cannot possibly understand what is going on inside.
-It is easy, but wrong, to criticize Willowbrook after seening the "expose" on TV, but a little independent thought and investigation might reveal many, many praiseworthy aspects about that much-maligned institution on Staten Island You Owe It to Yourself to Vote
+The residents who are able go to school, attend classes in occupational therapy, nurses, some of the residents go out into catch just a glimpse of the surface of Concerning the guidelines of good coun- Willowbrook, cannot possibly understand seling.
+Blatt stated a basic requirement.
+"A what is going on inside.
+It is easy, but wrong, "expose" on TV, but a little independent According to some satisfied students who thought and investigation might reveal You Owe It to Yourself to Vote